How To Get Wavy Hair Without Damaging It

 How Do I Get Wavy Hair Without Heat?

-It makes sense that most styles are achieved with the use of hot tools.
+It makes sense that most styles are achieved using hot tools.
 Heating the hair breaks the hydrogen bonds that make up our hair’s composition, changing its style.
 Many different heat tools on the market are designed to give you wavy hair.
-The truth is a heat styling tool isn't a requirement for achieving wavy hair.
+But the truth is a heat styling tool isn't a requirement for achieving wavy hair.

-Depending on whether you are sporting long hair or short hair, there are different approaches to getting wavy hair without damaging it.
+Depending on whether you have long or short hair, there are different approaches to getting wavy hair without damaging it.
 Many of these wavy hair hacks are best achieved when you’re just out of the shower, as water breaks down the bonds that make our hair keep its shape.
-When our hair dries, those bonds solidify again into your natural hair shape — unless you go for styling your hair into full, loose waves.
+When our hair dries, those bonds solidify again into our natural hair shape—unless you go for styling your hair into full, loose waves.

-Picking the right shampoo for your natural hair is a great place to start by ensuring your hair is healthy and strong.
-For those with aging hair, strength is paramount for hair care as it needs more moisturizing and gentle aid.
+Picking the right shampoo for your natural hair is a great place to start, as it ensures your hair is healthy and strong.
+For those with aging hair, strength is paramount for hair care, as it needs more moisturizing and gentle aid.
 Whatever your needs for shampoo and conditioner are, Better Not Younger can help get your wavy hair started.

 After you shampoo your hair, it’s time to look at hair tutorials to get those wavy tresses.
 To begin, you should have damp hair.
 Blotting your hair dry is best, as you still need the moisture, and wringing out your hair can cause damage.

-The braid method of getting wavy hair can be done by sectioning off your hair as desired and braiding them.
+The braid method of getting wavy hair involves sectioning off your hair as desired and braiding it.
 The best results can be seen overnight when you let your hair air dry naturally with braids secured by hair bands.

-The bun method for beachy waves is similar to braiding by dividing your hair into sections.
-Then, take each section and split them in half.
+The bun method for beachy waves is similar to braiding.
+First, divide your hair into sections.
+Then, take each section and split it in half.
 Wrap those two new sections around each other to create a bun, and use bobby pins to pin the bun to the side of your head, similar to pin curls.

 How To Achieve Beachy Waves With a Flat Iron

-You know all about the different styling tools available — curlers, diffusers, and blow dryers.
-With so many options can sometimes come confusion: what type of curling wand, straightener, or crimper can achieve the most natural-looking waves without much damage?
+You know all the different styling tools available—curlers, diffusers, and blow dryers.
+With so many options, there can sometimes be confusion: What type of curling wand, straightener, or crimper can achieve the most natural-looking waves without much damage?

-Beachy hair that looks effortless is the perfect summer hairstyle and is very easy to do.
-When using heat tools, it is very important to use a heat protectant, especially if you have aging hair that is prone to drying out, is damaged, or breaks easily.
+Beachy, effortless hair is the perfect summer hairstyle and is very easy to do.
+When using heat tools, it is very important to use a heat protectant, especially if you have aging hair that is prone to drying out, damaged, or breaks easily.

-To begin: pull out a section of hair and start from near your scalp down to the end of your hair strands.
-You’ll apply the flat iron, where the heat plates are parallel with the ground.
-Move down the shaft of your hair just a bit to begin on an untouched section, and turn the flat iron in the opposite direction in a 180 so that the other side of the flat iron is parallel with the floor.
+To begin, pull out a section of hair and start from near your scalp to the end of your hair strands.
+You’ll apply the flat iron where the heat plates are parallel to the ground.
+Move down the shaft of your hair just a bit to begin on an untouched section, and turn the flat iron in the opposite direction at 180º so that the other side of the flat iron is parallel with the floor.

-Repeat those steps until you reach the end of your hair strands, and you can move on to the next section.
+Repeat those steps until you reach the end of your hair strands.
+At this point, you can proceed to the next section.

 Tips on Enhancing Your Natural Waves